natcap/invest.users-guide/source/urban_cooling_model.rst

 .. math:: CC_{park_i}=\sum_{j\in\ d\ radius\ from\ i} g_j \cdot CC_j \cdot e^{\left( \frac{-d(i,j)}{d_{cool}} \right)}
     :label: [3b]

-where :math:`cell_{area}` is the area of a cell in ha, :math:`g_j` is 1 if pixel :math:`j` is green space, 0 otherwise, :math:`d(i,j)` is the distance between pixel :math:`i` and :math:`j`, :math:`d_{cool}` is the distance over which a green space has a cooling effect, and :math:`CC_{park_i}` is the distance weighted average of the CC values from green spaces.
-Note that LULC that count as "green area" are determined by the user with the parameter 'green_area' in the biophysical table, see Input table in Section 3.
-Then, the HM index is calculated as:
+where :math:`cell_{area}` is the area of a cell in ha, :math:`g_j` is 1 if pixel :math:`j` is green space or 0 if it is not, :math:`d(i,j)` is the distance between pixels :math:`i` and :math:`j`, :math:`d_{cool}` is the distance over which a green space has a cooling effect, and :math:`CC_{park_i}` is the distance weighted average of the CC values attributable to green spaces.
+(Note that LULC classes that qualify as "green spaces" are determined by the user with the parameter 'green_area' in the Biophysical Table, see Input table in Section 3.)
+Next, the HM index is calculated as:

 .. math:: HM_i = \begin{Bmatrix}
         CC_i & if & CC_i \geq CC_{park_i}\ or\ GA_i < 2 ha \\